tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

      dqm(dr1) = {< me1, s1, m1, r1 >}

-* Coordinate numerical precision of the dataset 3cc6171e-8c52-4f65-ad7a-32c74e395f29 is 6.16 and this value was assigned by the software DwC-A Validator 2.0 which calculated the value by the average of significant digits of each record of the dataset.
+* Example: Coordinate numerical precision of the dataset 3cc6171e-8c52-4f65-ad7a-32c74e395f29 is 6.16 and this value was assigned by the software DwC-A Validator 2.0 which calculated the value by the average of significant digits of each record of the dataset.

 ##### 4.4.4.4 AmendmentResponse (normative)